-Let’s say you want to grow your income in 2014.
+Let’s say you want to grow your income this year.
 How are you going to do that?
-What does your 2014 Business Plan say about where you’re headed?
+What does your Business Plan say about where you’re headed?
 What’s your STRATEGY for growth?
 You can’t just wave a magic wand and hope for the best.

 Any time you want to take your business farther than you’ve gone before, it makes sense to analyze what you want to do.
 When you can break down your big goals into smaller achievable goals, you’re on the right track.
 If you can then assign a monetary strategy to achieve each smaller goal, you’ve hit the jackpot!

-Big picture goals
+Big picture goals for growth

 If your goal is to grow income 50% this year and in the past you’ve grown 5% year over year, then I’m sorry to tell you that it’s unlikely you’ll reach that goal in ONE YEAR.
 Fifty percent growth is more likely a big picture goal for your firm.

 Sell more services to your existing clients

 It takes a lot more effort to go out and market and sell to people who don’t know you because they are not already in a relationship with you.
 What additional financial services could you offer existing clients?

 Have you ever surveyed your clients to find out which services they would like you to provide?
 You might be surprised to find that your affluent clients would appreciate tax-planning services.

 Do your clients worry about their children being financially successful?
 What services can you offer clients to not only help their children, but also form a deeper bond with the likely beneficiaries of your existing assets?

 Penetrate a new market

 Are you mainly working with individual clients who could be classified as “retirees”?
 Are you taking any new client who walks in the door?
 If so, you may need to penetrate other target markets.

-Nobody likes a generalist.
+Most people prefer not to work with a generalist.
 Think about it: if you were an entrepreneur, would you be more willing to hire an investment manager who handles finances for everyone with a pulse or someone who specializes in helping business owners?

 You can also go deep in an existing market.
 If you’re working with Generation X clients, how about adding Generation X business owners to your target market?
 Or even Generation X technology business owners.
 Look at your existing clients for examples of how you can go deeper.

-3. Implement new marketing tactics
+Implement new marketing tactics

 What new marketing tactics can help you achieve your strategic vision?

 Let’s say you’ve decided to go deeper in an existing market.
 How can you reach that market?
 Where do people in this market congregate?
 Hang out with this market where they happen to be.
 There’s nothing better than being “right there” when people need you.

 When was the last time you put on your creative hat to brainstorm new marketing tactics?
 When was the last time you held a client appreciation event?
 When was the last time you stepped outside your comfort zone?
 What’s it going to take for you to raise the bar on your potential?